 Please make sure you have all your personal details ready when you complete the form, including:

 - your National Insurance number and that of your partner, if you have one

-- the full address that you want to claim for, including its postcode
+- the full address that you want to claim for including the postcode

-- the income source and amount received by you, your partner and any non-dependants who live with you
+- the income source and amount received by you, your partner and any non-dependants (adult relatives or friends who don't live with you on a commercial basis) who live with you

 - if you or your partner are working, the name of your employer, date you started work, number of hours you normally work and how often you are paid

 - the full name(s) and date(s) of birth of everyone who lives with you

 - if you rent your home, the full name and address of your landlord, the start date of your tenancy, and the amount and frequency of rent charged

 - if you or your partner is not a British Citizen, the details of yours or their work history for the last 2 years.